 Are You Ready for ETH 2.0?

-Given the price spike after each of the previous upgrades and the significance of the upcoming merge, there’s a very strong chance that ETH 2.0 will cause the coin to climb to new heights.
-If you aren’t yet happy with the size of your investment, you can buy Ethereum online with a credit card right here on our site.
+If you’re looking to pick up some Ethereum, you can buy Ethereum online with a credit card right here on our site.
 Or, stop by one of our many crypto ATM locations to buy with cash!